The middle school Science curriculum is a challenging one.

-The middle school Social Studies curriculum at St. Aedan- St. Brendan begins with an in depth study of ancient civilizations.
-It begins with ancient Mesopotamia and continues with Greece, Rome, Egypt, Asia, Africa and the middle ages.
-Students examine these ancient civilizations and there influence on the present day world.
+The middle school Social Studies curriculum at Catholic Academy of New Haven begins in Sixth Grade with an in depth study of ancient civilizations, including ancient Mesopotamia, Israel, Egypt, India, China, Greece, Rome, and Byzantium.
+Students examine these ancient civilizations and their influence on the present day world.

 We believe that all children come to school with an eagerness to learn.
 They should enjoy school and try to learn something new every day.
 Mathematics needs to be a hands on, cooperative learning experience.
 The students need to see it, hear it, grasp it, and understand it in order to consistently progress.
 The new concepts build on previously taught material.
 In middle school, students focus on Pre - Algebra and Algebra so they have a good base of knowledge and are prepared for high school.

 We also offer advanced Mathematics courses in grades six through eight to challenge those students whose mathematical ability allows them to take advantage of the worthwhile endeavor.